 - Certification that products and installation comply with applicable federal, state of Michigan, and local EPA, OSHA and VOC requirements regarding health and safety hazards. - 2.
 Evidence of applicator's being certified by manufacturer.
 Evidence shall include complete copy of manufacturer's licensing/certification document, spelling out repair responsibility for warranty claims. - 3.
-Certification from the Manufacturer that finishes as specified are acceptable for system to be installed at least 1 month before placement of any concrete which will receive traffic topping. - 4.
-Certification stating static coefficient of friction meets minimum requirements of Americans with Disabilities Act (ADA). - 5.
-Certification stating materials have been tested and listed for UL 790 Class "A" rated materials/system by UL for traffic topping application specified on project.
+Certification from Manufacturer that finishes as specified are acceptable for system to be installed at least 1 month before placement of any concrete which will receive traffic coating. - 4.
+Certification stating static coefficient of friction meets minimum requirements of Americans with Disabilities Act (ADA).

+- 5. Certification stating materials have been tested and listed for UL 790 Class "A" rated materials/system by UL for traffic coating application specified on project.
 Containers shall bear UL labels. - 6.
-Certification from manufacturer confirming compatibility with existing underlying coatings and/or substrate.

-- B. Manufacturer's Instructions: For each system indicated. - 1.
+Certification from manufacturer confirming compatibility with existing underlying coatings and/or substrate. - B. Manufacturer's Instructions: For each system indicated. - 1.
 Crack treatment and surface preparation method and acceptance criteria. - 2.
 Method of application of each coat. - 3.
 Maximum and minimum allowable times between coats. - 4.
 Final cure time before resumption of parking and/or paint striping. - 5.
-Any other special instructions required to ensure proper installation.

-C. Field Quality Control:

-- 1. Quality Control Plan as defined in Part 3. - 2.
+Any other special instructions required to ensure proper installation. - C. Field Quality Control: - 1.
+Quality Control Plan as defined in Part 3. - 2.
 Two copies each of manufacturer's technical representative's log for each visit. - 3.
-Testing agency field reports.

-D. Qualification Statements:

-- 1. Manufacturer's qualifications as defined in the "Quality Assurance" article. - 2.
-Installer's qualifications as defined in the "Quality Assurance" article. - 3.
+Testing agency field reports. - D. Qualification Statements - 1.
+Manufacturer's qualifications as defined in "Quality Assurance" article. - 2.
+Installer's qualifications as defined in "Quality Assurance" article. - 3.
 Signed statement from applicator certifying that applicator has read, understood, and shall comply with all requirements of this Section.